cvols/myHealth/README.md

 ## Start the development server on `http://localhost:19002/`
 > npm start

-## Run in IoS Simulator
+## Run in iOS Simulator
-> click on Run on IoS Simulator
+> click on Run on iOS Simulator